 Are you thinking about teaching your kindergartener from home?

-I can’t say that I homeschool my twins but with the current state of the world they have spent a lot of time learning from home – and I learned a thing or two for setting them up for success!
+I homeschooled my twins when they were little and also with the current state of the world they have spent a lot of time learning from home – and I learned a thing or two for setting them up for success!

 But providing your little one with an enriched educational experience involves more than creating a learning space.

 Following a kindergarten homeschool curriculum is imperative in ensuring that they learn what they are supposed to learn and reach academic objectives.